-Appellants' Petition conveniently and conspicuously ignores the salient facts of this case and controlling statutes.
-The Petition cannot be addressed without a review of these undisputed facts and law:
+Appellants' En Banc Petition conveniently and conspicuously ignores the salient facts of this case and controlling statutes.
+Where those facts and the law do not support their position, Appellants can only rely on hyperbole and inapposite cases to make tortured arguments and attempt to distract the Court.
+The En Banc Petition cannot be addressed without measured review and analysis of these undisputed facts and law:

-1. Stephen and Mavis Wright ("the Wrights") formed Ruby Lake Estates ("RLE") in 1989 through the proper filing and recording of the Plat Map and the

-Covenant, Conditions and Restrictions ("CC&Rs")1, and there is no evidence in the record that the formation of RLE in 1989 failed to comply with the controlling laws in existence at the time.
-Volume 3 Appellants' Appendix 87-91 ("AA"); 5AA152-154; Volume 1 Respondent's Appendix 02-05 ("RA").
+1. Stephen and Mavis Wright ("the Wrights") formed Ruby Lake Estates ("RLE") in 1989 through the proper filing and recording of the Plat Map and the Covenant, Conditions and Restrictions ("CC&Rs"), and there is no evidence in the record that the formation of RLE in 1989 failed to comply with the controlling laws in existence at the time.
+Volume 3 Appellants' Appendix 87-91 ("\\AA\\"); 5AA152-154; Volume 1 Respondent's Appendix 02-05 ("\\RA\\").
 Appellants offered no such evidence before the district court and on appeal.